joanacastello/ravelens/README.md

 # 🤖 Introduction
 Ravelens is the perfect social media for ravers, where you can add all your favourite festival pics and navigate through your friends' posts too.
-Built with ReactJS as my first time working with this framework.
+You can access to the website by clicking this [link](http://ravelens.netlify.app) Built with ReactJS as my first time working with this framework.
 It also integrates with Sanity.io to storage all the data.

 This repository contains the code corresponding to an amazing [Youtube tutorial](https://www.youtube.com/watch?v=XxXyfkrP298&t=19549s&ab_channel=JavaScriptMastery) made by a channel called [JavaScript Mastery](https://www.youtube.com/@javascriptmastery/videos) that covers the basics of React Web Developement, at the same time that provides a complete Fullstack application.